jcchikikomori/php7-starter/README.md

 Building PHP made more simple over complicated frameworks on the market This is also my prototype template to easily test my projects before moving onto the real setup

-## Will deprecate PHP 5!
+## PHP 5 support will be dropped supported since 0.52!
-The world is changing so fast that PHP 5 will be outdated very soon.
+The world is changing so fast that PHP 5 is outdated on these days.

 ## Features
 * Uses PHP 7 features (will deprecate PHP 5 soon!)